Family Dispute Resolution

 Arbitration Awards

-After hearing from both sides the arbitrator makes a decision, called an award.
-If the arbitrator is making a decision about parenting arrangements the arbitrator must consider the best interests of the child.
-Arbitrator’s decisions must be consistent with laws concerning parenting arrangements, support for children or spouses, or family property.
+After hearing from both sides, the arbitrator makes a decision called an award.
+If the arbitrator is deciding parenting arrangements, they must consider the best interests of the child.
+Arbitrator’s decisions must be consistent with laws concerning whatever they are deciding.

-Either party can appeal the award to the court if there is a question of law involved or a question of mixed law and facts.
+Either party can appeal the award to the court if it involves a question of law or of mixed law and facts.
 The court can always change an award in the same circumstances they can change any family law court order.

 Briefly stated, questions of law are questions about what the correct legal test is; questions of fact are questions about what actually took place between the parties; and questions of mixed law and fact are questions about whether the facts satisfy the legal tests.